alexumanamonge/Fabric_Auto-Scaling_with_LogicApp/DEPLOYMENT-GUIDE.md

 **✅ Truly one-click!
 Infrastructure AND code deployed automatically.**

-The ARM template uses Azure Deployment Scripts to automatically:
+The ARM template uses Azure Deployment Scripts to:
 - ✅ Create all Azure resources (Function App, Logic App, Storage, App Insights)
-- ✅ Configure Managed Identity and Azure AD authentication
-- ✅ Download Function App code from GitHub
+- ✅ Download function code from GitHub to **your storage account**
-- ✅ Deploy code to Function App via blob storage
+- ✅ Deploy code to Function App (runs from your storage)
+- ✅ Configure managed identity and Azure AD authentication
 - ✅ Set up all role assignments

-#### For Production (Use Your Fork)

-1. **Fork this repository first** (click Fork button on GitHub)
-2. Deploy using the button from **your forked repository's README**
-3. Fill in the parameters and deploy

-#### For Testing/Evaluation (Quick Deploy)
+**🔐 Deployment Isolation:** Your deployment is protected - function code lives in your storage account and won't change unless you redeploy.

+#### Standard Deployment

-Click to deploy from main repository:
+Click to deploy:

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Falexumanamonge%2FFabric_Auto-Scaling_with_LogicApp%2Fmaster%2FTemplates%2Ffabric-autoscale-template.json)

-**Deployment Parameters:**
+**Fill in the parameters:**
 - **Subscription**: Select your Azure subscription
 - **Resource Group**: Create new or select existing
 - **Region**: Choose same region as your Fabric capacity